feathersui/feathersui-website/learn/as3-starling/faq/swc-missing-classes.md

 ---
 title: Why does the compiler throw errors that some classes cannot be found when I use the Feathers SWC?
-(Starling version)
+(AS3/Starling version)
 layout: "docs.html"
 ---